Vegas Betting Odds For The 2016 Presidential Election

 With the election being just over a year away, we still have no idea of who will be on the ticket for any of the parties... the only thing that we do know is that President Barack Obama will not be able to seek a third term and therefore we will have a new leader following the 58th Presidential Election.

 Below, we'll do our best to speculate who might be in position to win nomination, but with over one year to the next election, anything can and probably will change.
+Right now we have people like Donald Trump officially running for president, so who knows what the next few months will bring.
 We will also include other useful info about the voting process, how to register to vote, as well as info on how to bet on the 2016 U.S. Presidential Election and all the political betting odds that will be available leading up to the big day.
 Please use the links below to quickly navigate the different sections.

 Latest Presidential Odds: Since Bovada unveilied their odds to win the 2016 Presidential Election the day after the 2012 Election, nothing has changed which was to be expected.
 By looking below, you can see the bet for Democrats vs. Republicans in 2016 along with each side's odds to win.
 The odds are currently in favor of the Democratic Party as shown by the -130 odds which pays right around $.76 for every dollar wagered.
 Conversely, the Republican Party has been given -110 odds which pays out $.909 for every dollar bet on the GOP to win.